Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Supplementary Note 1. Details of results

 \\ Once $r_c(T)$ is obtained for several $T$ values, we extrapolate them to $T = 0$ using a simple polynomial fit, $r_c(T) = r_c - a \, T^{b}$, which gives us our estimate of the quantum critical point $r_c \equiv r_c(T = 0)$.
 The values of $r_c$ that we obtain for $v_i$, $i = 1, \dots, 5$ are all given by $r_c \approx 1.2554$.
-Putting everything together gives the phase diagram in Fig. \ref{fig:phase diagram}. \\ To probe for superconductivity we use the method of Ref. \cite{PhysRevB.47.7995}.
+Putting everything together gives the phase diagram in Fig. 4.
+The error bars denote the one sigma confidence interval. \\ To probe for superconductivity we use the method of Ref. \cite{PhysRevB.47.7995}.
 We observe no superconductivity at $r_c$ down to the lowest temperature that we study, $T = 1/80$.
-We give more details on this computation in Appendix \ref{sec:superfluid density}.
+We give more details on this computation in Supplementary Note 2. \\ In Supplementary Fig. \ref{fig:occupation functions v = v_5} we show plots of the occupation function for more nesting parameter values, namely $v = v_5$.